By Luis Torres, Staff Writer

 Compared to Biffle, who scored 55 victories across all three series to Kahne’s 32, he might’ve not been as stellar as the future Hall of Famer, but his role in the sport when it was a huge conglomerate can’t be ignored.

 Kahne had a steep hill to climb, becoming Bill Elliott’s successor, and among a handful of drivers (Jason Leffler, Casey Mears, Ryan Newman, Tony Stewart, and J.J.
 Yeley) who transitioned from open wheels to stock cars.
-Not only that, he wasn’t necessarily the most successful young gun who made the move to Cup in 2004.
+Not only that, he wasn’t the most promising young gun who made the move to Cup in 2004.

 Keep in mind, hyped drivers Brendan Gaughan, Scott Riggs, Johnny Sauter, Brian Vickers and Scott Wimmer had all declared to compete for Rookie of the Year honors.